duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/setup_dt_shell.md

 **2) Source `dts`**

-Make sure your system can find local binaries by adding the following to your `.bashrc` file.
+Make sure your system can find local `dts` binaries by adding the following to your `.bashrc` file.

 ```{attention}
 If you are using `zsh`, replace the `.bashrc` in the commands below with `.zshrc` instead.